ALBINI-AI/Prime-Numbers/README.md

 # Prime-Numbers
-Finding the prime numbers between the given numbers
+Finding the prime numbers between the given range.